musicalglass/KAOS/KAOS_Horizons/README.md

   - Build & run instructions: [`README_build.txt`](./README_build.txt)

 - **Reading the code like a story**
-  - Each `.asm` file is heavily commented and written to be teachable.
+  - Each `.asm` file should heavily commented and written to be teachable.
   - Future commits will break things down into smaller “factoids” for use in tutorials and macros.

 - **Contributing in your own style** (eventually)